AusDTO/gov-au-content-guide/_entries/2016-05-04-quotation-marks.md

 Double quotation marks should be used for a quote within a quote:

-> The team leader said "We need to follow the director’s advice that ‘work-life balance is part of our organisation’ in order to be successful."
+> The team leader said 'We need to follow the director's advice that "work-life balance is part of our organisation" in order to be successful.'

 ## Colloquial expressions